 - Availability – Is the solution stable and available at all time?

 - Feature usage – Are there features that are not being used?
 Is the product being used in new / surprising ways?

 With the information you collect during the solution interviews and the information on how your clients are using your product, you should be able to tell to what degree you have reached product-market fit.

 Is your business model scalable?
 Is it repeatable?

 Don’t lie.
-Be honest.
-Scaling a business without Product-Market fit leads to spectacular failures (usually involving a lot of venture capital).
+You have to be honest with yourself.
+Scaling a business without product-market fit leads to spectacular failures (usually involving a lot of venture capital).